alchemycodelab/module-one-curriculum-base/PRESENTATIONS.md

 ### Intros (~1 minutes)
 - Each teammate says their name and hi
 - Perhaps everybody delivers some domain specific tidbit to set the tone.
   - If it's a cooking app, maybe tell the audience your favorite recipe.
-If it's a chess app, maybe tell the audience a chess factoid.
+  - If it's a chess app, maybe tell the audience a chess history factoid.
-- Traditionally at Alchemy people say 'and I'm a software developer' or whatever.
+- Traditionally at Alchemy people say 'and I'm a software engineer' or whatever.
-    - Not sure if that's a great idea since, like, it feels weird when everybody says the same thing,
+    - Not sure that's a great idea since, like, it feels weird when everybody says the same thing,
-    - but it tends to be what everybody does ¯\_(ツ)_/¯
+    - Buuuut it tends to be what everybody does, so maybe just do it? ¯\_(ツ)_/¯

 ### Product talk (~5 minutes)
 - Typically, a single team member speaks during this entire section.
 A second team member screen shares and drives through the app.